Georgia’s 2017 legislative session concluded just after midnight on March 31. While the final results were mixed, they were generally positive.

 HB 225 Rideshare Tax Liability (Rep. Jay Powell) DID NOT PASS – Assigns liability to ridesharing services to collect the 4% state transportation services sales tax.

 HB 280 Campus Carry (Rep. Mandi Ballinger) PASSED – Allows anyone 21 years and older to possess a concealed licensed handgun on college campuses excluding some preschool spaces, sporting events, disciplinary proceeding rooms/offices and student housing.

 HB 329 Tax Reduction/Internet Sales Tax (Rep. Jay Powell) DID NOT PASS – Changes Georgia’s income tax law by replacing the graduated income tax rate with a flat tax of 5.4 percent.
 In addition, it mandates that a business not physically located in Georgia still pay sales tax if it obtained gross revenue of $250,000 in a previous calendar year or conducted at least 200 retail sales on tangible personal property.

 HB 324 Driver’s License Bill (Rep. Alan Powell) DID NOT PASS – Requires the term “noncitizen” to be listed on certain driver’s licenses, permits or identification cards.

 SB 233 RFRA (Sen. Marty Harbin) DID NOT PASS – Incorporates the federal Religious Freedom US code section into Georgia code.

 Education & Workforce

-HB 425 Testing Opt Out (Rep. Joyce Chandler) PASSED – Requires the state School Superintendent, with approval from the State Board of Education, to develop guidelines for schools that will prohibit punitive action against students whose parents opt the student out of state mandated assessments.
+HB 425 Testing Opt Out (Rep. Joyce Chandler) VETOED – Requires the state School Superintendent, with approval from the State Board of Education, to develop guidelines for schools that will prohibit punitive action against students whose parents opt the student out of state mandated assessments.